epfl-ada/ada-2024-project-supercoolteamname2024/README.md

 ## Abstract

 Our project investigates Wikipedia's Requests for Adminship (RfA) to understand the evolving dynamics of community governance and standards.
-By using textual analysis (NLP), network analysis, and temporal analysis, we aim to identify how key voters, argument trends, and candidate reputations have influenced RfA outcomes over time.
+By using textual analysis (NLP), network analysis, and temporal analysis, we aim to identify how key voters, cluster appartenance, and candidate reputations have influenced RfA outcomes over time.
 We explore the evolution of influential "power voters," argument patterns, and candidate profiles to reveal insights into the mechanisms of online community decision-making and factors contributing to successful adminship.
 This study aims to offer a deep dive into the dynamics of influence, persuasion, and governance within Wikipedia’s ecosystem.

 ## Research Questions